-Most people have two functioning kidneys, each working independently of each other.
-Otherwise healthy cells can change or grow out of control which can form a mass or tumor.
+Most people have two functioning kidneys, each working independently of the other.
+Otherwise, healthy cells can change or grow out of control, forming a mass or tumor.
 Malignant and indolent tumors are both cancerous tumors found with kidney cancer.
-Malignant tumors can grow and spread outside of the kidneys to other parts of the body.
+Malignant tumors can grow and spread outside the kidneys to other body parts.
 While an indolent tumor is also cancerous, it typically is contained within the kidney, rarely spreading outside the organ.
 It is also possible to have a benign kidney tumor that can grow but won’t spread.

 Some risk factors for Kidney Cancer are:

-Age: Kidney cancer is usually diagnosed in people who are between 50 and 70 years old.
+Age: Kidney cancer is usually diagnosed in people between 50 and 70 years old.

-Gender: Men develop kidney cancer at 2 - 3 times more than women.
+Gender: Men develop kidney cancer 2 - 3 times more than women.

-Smoking: Smoking cigarettes doubles one’s risk for developing kidney cancer.
+Smoking: Smoking cigarettes doubles one’s risk of developing kidney cancer.

-Medications: Overuse of certain painkillers containing Phenacetin, which was banned in the Unites States in 1983, has been linked to transitional cell carcinoma.
-Diuretics, analgesic pain medication such as aspirin or acetaminophen and ibuprofen also have been linked to kidney cancer.
+Medications: Overuse of certain painkillers containing Phenacetin, which was banned in the United States in 1983, has been linked to transitional cell carcinoma.
+Diuretics, analgesic pain medication such as aspirin or acetaminophen, and ibuprofen also have been linked to kidney cancer.

 Family history: Certain hereditary conditions or syndromes have an increased risk.

-Weight: Very obese people are at a higher risk of developing renal cell carcinoma, possibly due to a change in certain hormones that is associated with the disease.
+Weight: Very obese people are at a higher risk of developing renal cell carcinoma, possibly due to a change in certain hormones associated with the disease.

 Signs & Symptoms of Kidney Cancer are:

-Many of these symptoms have can other causes besides cancer.
-It’s important to discuss changes in your health with your provider.
+Many of these symptoms can have other causes besides cancer.
+So it’s important to discuss changes in your health with your provider.

 Screening & Diagnostic Testing: